Nebraska Court Records

 The appellate court calendars and oral arguments may be viewed by date or month of publication by using the Appellate court Oral Argument Schedule.

-Similarly, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Similarly, publicly available records may also be accessible from some third-party websites.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability.
+Such sites may sometimes serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 How To Access Nebraska Civil Court Records in Person?